praths007/praths007.github.io/wiki/Dimensionality-Reduction.md

 ```

 ## Principal Component Analysis (PCA)
+PCA works by projecting the data points on orthogonal lines/principal components.
+This way the X1 and X2 variables are represented using the eigen vector on the principle component.
+This eigen vector is nothing but the distance of datapoint from the origin calculated using Pythagoras theorem on X1 and X2.

+PC1 = X1^2 + X2^2

+In turn X1 and X2 will be transformed into loading scores for principal component.

+More explanation in this [video](https://www.youtube.com/watch?v=FgakZw6K1QQ) by statquest with josh starmer.

 From the *m* independent variables of your dataset, PCA extracts *p* ≥ *m* new independent variables that explain the most variance of the dataset, regardless of the dependent variable.
 As the dependent variable is not considered, PCA is an unsupervised model.

 See the code [here](https://github.com/Achronus/Machine-Learning-101/blob/master/coding_templates_and_data_files/machine_learning/6.%20dimensionality_reduction/1.%20principal_component_analysis.py) for an example of a PCA.
 To make this use the [PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) class from the Scikit-Learn library.